Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 # Creating subplots

 At this point you should know the basics of making plots with Matplotlib.
 Now we will expand on our basic plotting skills to learn how to create more advanced plots.
-In this section, we will show how to visualize data using pandas/Matplotlib and create plots such as the one below.
+In this section, we will show how to visualize data using pandas/Matplotlib and create multi-panel plots such as the one below.

 ![_**Figure 4.11**.
 An example of seasonal temperatures for 2012-2013 using pandas and Matplotlib._](../img/subplots.png)